-Restoration work at Chambord resumed in 1947 with the goal of restoring Chambord to its initial splendour.
+Restoration work at Chambord resumed in 1947.
+The goal?
+Restoring Chambord to its initial splendour.

 It is said that François I wanted the roof of Chambord to look like the skyline of Constantinople.

 One of the most remarkable features of Chambord is the double spiral staircase.
-It is believed that Leonardo da Vinci might have designed this unusual stairway which consists of two parallel stairways wrapped around one another, where two people can walk up and down without ever meeting.
+It is believed that Leonardo da Vinci might have designed this unusual stairway.
+It consists of two parallel stairways wrapped around one another, where two people can walk up and down without ever meeting.